sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

     `concat_with_space(first_name, last_name, 1) as CustomerName,`

-  5. Remove or comment out these fields because they are too long for our analytics scenarios and we do not need any administration fields.
+  5. Remove or comment out these fields because they are too long for our analytics scenarios and you do not need any administration fields.

     ```
     //    email_address as EmailAddress,